xdvio/ripple-lib-java/ripple-core/src/main/java/com/ripple/core/types/shamap/README.md

 * shamap hash: 2F049AEE51C7C96AB911AF86E3278F4F90A38D196422A832617FF0C6F29C3704
 * value index: FEEE5CC92B64375C8FEE56D54A82B9965E44FE0DCF673DBF27D0AA93F8AFF4FB

 Imagine we have those above.
-First we query the nodestore with `2F049A...`
+First we query the NodeStore with `2F049A...`

 What do we expect back?
 A ShaMap hash is the hash of the binary representation of the root node (which is an `inner node`) of the tree, so we'd expect something in the form shown earlier, with 16 256 bit hashes.

-From the nodestore we retrieve:
+From the NodeStore we retrieve:

   ```
   4D494E00